nextcloud/all-in-one/reverse-proxy.md

 The examples below define the dynamic configuration in YAML files.
 If you rather prefer TOML, use a YAML to TOML converter.

-1. In Traefik's static configuration define a [file provider](https://doc.traefik.io/traefik/providers/file/) for Nextcloud related dynamic configuration:
+1. In Traefik's static configuration define a [file provider](https://doc.traefik.io/traefik/providers/file/) for dynamic providers:

     ```yml
     # STATIC CONFIGURATION